nodef/extra-number/README.md

-A number is a mathematical object used to count, measure, and label.<br>
+A collection of common number functions.<br>
 📦 [Node.js](https://www.npmjs.com/package/extra-number),
 🌐 [Web](https://www.npmjs.com/package/extra-number.web),
 📜 [Files](https://unpkg.com/extra-number/),
 📰 [Docs](https://nodef.github.io/extra-number/).
 📘 [Wiki](https://github.com/nodef/extra-number/wiki/).

+A number is a mathematical object used to count, measure, and label.
 [Number] type is double-precision 64-bit binary format IEEE 754 value.
-Includes notation conversion functions, as well as utilities.
+This package includes common number functions related to querying *about* numbers, *comparing* numbers, *rounding* numbers, performing *rounded division*, performing *modulo* operations, *controlling range* of numbers, performing *arithmetic* operations, obtaining *divisors* of a number (and related operations), getting the number of possible *arrangements* of a set of objects, performing *geometry*-related calculations, performing basic *statistical* analysis, and finding various *statistical means*.

 This package is available in *Node.js* and *Web* formats.
 The web format is exposed as `extra_number` standalone variable and can be loaded from